natoriamilligan/app-deployment/steps.md

 - How to create an SSL certificate with AWS Certificate Manager and attach it to a CloudFront Distribution
 - How to create cache invalidations
 - AWS ECR and how to push an image via the CLI
+- ECS service deployment rollbacks use the image digest saved in a container and not the latest image created
 - How to add secrets and variables to Github repository
 - How to automate deployment with Github Actions